What is Need-Based Financial Aid (EFC) and How Does it Work?

 • Were self-employed but are now without work due to economic conditions or a natural disaster.

-• Are the spouse of an active duty member of the Armed Forces and have lost employment or are underemployed due to relocating due to a permanent duty station change.
+• Are the spouses of active duty members of the Armed Forces and have lost employment or are underemployed due to relocating due to a permanent duty station change?

 • They are a displaced homemaker, someone taking care of a family without pay, do not get support from their spouse, and are unemployed or underemployed.